lewiz-support/OmniXtend_RemoteAgent_RISC-V/README.md

 www.LeWiz.com

+---------- Dec 12, 2022

+Restructured the directories:

+DOCS: Contains document(s) to describe the release.
+Please read this doc first

+OX_CORE_INFO: Contains the source and all files related to OmniXtend Remote Agent IP core written in Verilog.

+FPGA: This directory contains FPGA implementation specific releases.
+VCU118* contains the implementation of RISC-V CPU with OX_CORE capable of fetching and executing programs stored remotely.
+U50* contains specific implementation of OmniXtend Endpoint on Alveo U50 board.

 --------- November 28, 2022

 This repository contains the open source and documentation for OmniXtend protocol with RISC-V CPU as the initiator.